rngesus-wept/puflantu/artifacts/crab.md

 Lion: Hey, I finally got to make a high scoring play!
 I’ve been eying that corner square for a while.
 What happens when we run out of tiles?
 Lion: hey, big-ADV score-GER play-GER make-GER finally can-1S. that corner square some-quantity time-ADV IMPF consider-1S. that-time letter-PL exist-3pS-NEG-DEP-ADV, what-OBL do-1pS ?
 Lion: `A'mi, agis wtafa elwxa quka sokam merwmin.
 Eqa vere avubena orlerwe bwris av novwmid.
-Albwr sanato jatadeyif-kas, wot ywyad na?`
+Albwr sanato jatadeyif-kas, wot ywyad na?`//what is orlerwe? not in dictionary. are you sure this is some-quantity? jatadeyif-kas does not match gloss. ywyad should be ywmad.

 ## Turn 24 (Rat plays OBWNERE')